gwu-libraries/sfm-ui/docs/processing.rst

 Your social media collection can be used in a processing/analysis pipeline.
 SFM provides several tools and approaches to support this.

-Using these tools requires programming knowledge, particularly in Python and JavaScript.
+Using these tools requires programming knowledge, particularly in Python and the Linux shell.
 If you are interested in using these resources and do not have the requisite experience, please contact your SFM administrator for help.

 -------